 3. What do we do when we arrive?

-If arriving at the main entrance, we ask that one person, usually a teacher, announces their arrival to the Museum of Natural History Front of House, then takes the group into the Pitt Rivers Museum where they will be met by a member of Front of House.
-If self-guided, the group will receive a brief Health and Safety introduction from a member of Front of House.
-If they are being taught the Health and Safety introduction will be covered by the session leader.
-If using the Robinson Close entrance off South Parks Road, please announce your arrival at reception and carry on through to the Museum for your introduction.
+If arriving at the main entrance, we ask that a group leader announces their arrival to the Museum of Natural History front desk, then takes the group into the Pitt Rivers Museum where they will be met by a member of our Visitor Experience Team.
+If self-guided, the group will receive a brief Health and Safety introduction from a member of the Visitor Experience Team.
+If they are being taught, the Health and Safety introduction will be covered by the session leader.
+If using the Robinson Close entrance off South Parks Road, please announce your arrival at reception and carry on through to the Museum to the Welcome Platform.

-Please refer to our Access Information Leaflet for any queries.
+Please refer to our Access Guide for any queries.
 If you have any further questions regarding your needs, please contact the Museum on 01865 270927 or email email@example.com

 1. Where can we leave coats and bags?